 €€ | Old Irish Pub | Sports Bar | Pool Tables | Garden

 McGrattan’s is an off-the-beaten-track drinking house down at the end of a practically unused side road, which can be a little hard to find if you’re new to the city.
 Once you find the place, however, you’ll be pleasantly welcomed by its cute Irish signage and window trinkets, such as Guinness toucans and milk jugs.

 Inside, you can choose to sit in a number of private rooms or opt to play pool in the main area.
 There’s also a beer garden and a large back room with high ceilings where you’ll enjoy a lot of light.

 I would suggest hitting McGrattan’s before doing a pub crawl around other fantastic haunts in the Baggot Street area.
 The aforementioned O’Donoghue’s pub is just across the road.

 The Stag’s Head

 €€ | Old Irish Pub | Snugs | Storytelling Nights | Comedy Nights | Live Music

-Similar to all pubs in this central area near Temple Bar, The Stag’s Head welcomes a mix of locals and vacationers from overseas.
-Anyone who is peckish will also rest easy knowing there’s a pub menu that serves foods like grilled cheese, fries, and Guinness (a food grouping in its own right).
-In general, the Stag’s Head is the perfect for people who want pub related activities with a high energy buzz.
+Similar to all pubs in this central area near Temple Bar, The Stag’s Head welcomes a mix of locals and visitors.
+If you get peckish, there’s a pub menu that serves great food like grilled cheese, fries, and Guinness (a food group in its own right).
+In general, the Stag’s Head is the perfect spot for people who want pub-related activities with a high-energy buzz.

 Address: Dame Lane, Dublin